The Safari Story – Kenya and Tanzania

 There are several national parks in Tanzania ; depending on the time of the year, and how much time you have, you can plan your route.
 We were keen on chasing the migration, and spotting flamingoes so here’s what we did.

 Tarangire is herbivore-sighting haven.
 Did you know that giraffes’ spots vary quite significantly depending on the species – in colour, shape and size?
 Also zebras, in their smart , retro stripes, are not all identical either?
-And Ostrich feathers, look more like the coat of a furry bear?
+And Ostrich feathers, look more like the coat on a furry bear?
 It was most amusing to watch them with their needle-like faces.
-I discovered a particular likeness to Rowan Atkinson’s rendition of Whistler’s Mother.

-Serengeti was the absolute highlight, where that nagging feeling of familiarity reached a crescendo.
+Serengeti was the absolute highlight.
 We stalked a cheetah as it made an unsuccessful attempt to hunt zebra, saw menacing herds of water buffalo and innumerable species of monkeys and deer.

 And then there were the lions.

 The first pride we encountered, was some distance away.
 The second encounter, and every single one that followed however, was excitingly close – close enough to count the flies picnicking by the lions’ eyes.
-With engines dead, and a host of cars pooled about the young pride, we watched in awe, as the lions strolled about and then settled down for a staring match.
-The beasts were so close, that all they would have to do to enter our jeep, would be to extend a single toe… err claw in our general direction.
-If they’d just partaken a meal seasoned with garlic for instance, we would have been able to smell it.
+With engines off, and a host of cars pooled about the young pride, we watched in awe, as the lions strolled about and then settled down for a staring match.
+The beasts were so close, that all they would have to do to enter our jeep, would be to extend a single claw in our general direction.

 Lions I have concluded, are largely lazy creatures.
 Males lions sleep about 18 hours a day, and all the 35- 40 lions that we met, were either asleep, just about to nap, or had just woken up from a nap.